top of page

 Healing from Compassion Fatigue

 Compassion fatigue has been referred to as “the cost of caring.”
-In this training, you will gain an understanding of what compassion fatigue is, how to recognize the symptoms, and how to develop positive coping skills.
-Participants will be educated about compassion fatigue, burnout, secondary traumatic stress, and vicarious trauma.
-Compassion fatigue has been referred to as “the cost of caring.”
 Due to having compassion and empathy for our clients (while also navigating systemic issues and obstacles), we may experience emotional and physical distress.
+In this training, . participants will be educated about concepts of compassion fatigue, burnout, secondary traumatic stress, and vicarious trauma.
+We will gain a thorough understanding of symptoms, and develop positive coping skills.
 We will work on healing strategies and developing plans for self care.
 Participants will also be able to share and process their experiences with compassion fatigue.

 Developing Healthy and Compassionate Boundaries